expln/metamath-lamp/docs/guide.md

 It's important to remember that any changes you make in the Settings tab are *not* applied until you select
 "Apply Changes"; if you want to discard changes, select "Discard Changes".

+Most of the settings should be fairly obvious, and in most cases you won't want to change them.
+One in paritcular is one you might want to change: should edit statements with *left click* and thus select statements using *Alt + left click*, or the reverse?
+The choice is yours.

 TODO